 American Battlefield Trust’s map of the Battle of Spotsylvania Court House - Laurel Hill

-On May 7, Grant issued orders for the Army of the Potomac to march toward Spotsylvania Court House, a small town along the route to Richmond.
-He hoped to get between Robert E. Lee’s army and Richmond or, at the very least, to draw the Confederates into the open field where he could take advantage of superior Union numbers.
+On May 7, Grant issued orders for the Army of the Potomac to march toward Spotsylvania Court House, a small crossroads village on the Brock Road.
+He hoped to get between Robert E. Lee’s army and Richmond, or at least draw the Confederates into the open where he could take advantage of superior Union numbers.
 It was Confederate General J.E.B.
 Stuart’s job to prevent the Federals from reaching Spotsylvania.
 For two days, a division of Stuart’s cavalry, led by Fitz Lee, had battled Union horsemen for control of the Brock Road, the most direct route between the Wilderness Battlefield and Spotsylvania Court House.
-Forced to relinquish his position near Todd’s Tavern, Lee withdrew here to Laurel Hill on May 8.
+Forced to relinquish his position near Todd’s Tavern, Lee withdrew to Laurel Hill on May 8.
 Laurel Hill was the last defensible position this side of Spotsylvania.
 If the Confederates lost Laurel Hill, they would also lose Spotsylvania.